poseidonos/poseidonos-gui/mtool/README.md

 MTool exposes REST APIs with JWT authentication for secured communication with Poseidon Management UI or any third party UI applications.

+Release Contents:
+1. API changes with respect to D-Agent API changes

+2. Unit changes (from int to string) with respect to the unit changes in POS

+3. D-Agent APIs used instead of influxDB queries for metrics

+4. Test cases refinement and adding new test cases based on new or updated requirements

+5. First version of MTool rest API automation using Postman

+6. Reviewed the poc design and poc code related to the Cli_server_decoupling_from_POS task

+7. Work with process team to setup Jenkins environment and configure a jenkins job for MTool FE code

+8. Manual TCs verification related to Login, Storage, Performance and Dashboard features

+9. Achieved 0 errors and warnings in MTool backend static code analysis

+10. Fixed the UI crash on screen inactivity.

+11. Changed the response structure in the UI for create/delete volume

+12. Changed the logic for delete volume.
+Now, the user has to manually unmount the volume first before deleting it

+13. Disabled some features for PoC1

+14. Created REST API workflow document for MTool

+15. Implemented load array feature in front end and backend.

+Observations:
+1. In Dashboard page, IOPS, and Bandwidth is showing last non-zero value even if IOs are not running

+2. Latency graphs are showing zero values always.
+Need to change according to latest AIR schema

+3. POS is crashing when array creation and deletion is repeated multiple times

+4. If we stop POS without deleting the array and start POS again, the array doesn't show up.
+Issue with load array API

 ## Features
 1. Login Screen
    - Default Credentials - admin/admin

 2. User Management
    - User Addition, Deletion, Modification
-   - Change Password for logged in user
    - Logout

 3. Performance Page
-   - Array - Read Bandwidth, Write Bandwidth, Read IOPS, Write IOPS
+   - Array - Read Bandwidth, Write Bandwidth, Read IOPS, Write IOPS, Latency
-   - Volume - Read Bandwidth, Write Bandwidth, Read IOPS, Write IOPS
+   - Volume - Read Bandwidth, Write Bandwidth, Read IOPS, Write IOPS, Latency
    - System - CPU Usage

 4. Dashboard